-Beginning with ModusToolbox 2.2, there are two versions of manifest files: the existing ones for the LIB flow and earlier versions of ModusToolbox, and new ones for the MTB flow (aka "fv2").
-The existing super-manifest file for use with ModusToolbox 2.1 and earlier contains only references to manifests that contain items that support the LIB flow.
-The new super-manifest file for use with ModusToolbox 2.2 and later contains references to all the manifest files.
+Beginning with the ModusToolbox[TM] 2.2 release, there are two versions of manifest files: the existing ones for the LIB flow and earlier versions of ModusToolbox[TM] software, and new ones for the MTB flow (aka "fv2").
+The existing super-manifest file for use with the ModusToolbox[TM] 2.1 release and earlier contains only references to manifests that contain items that support the LIB flow.
+The new super-manifest file for use with the ModusToolbox[TM] 2.2 release and later contains references to all the manifest files.